 - Indo: Business lunch or dinners. $$.
 Reservation recommended.
 3295 El Camino Real

 - La Bodeguita del Medio: Casual.
+You can hold meetings in the cigar room.
 Cuban restaurant.
 463 California Ave. $$

-- The Creamery: 1940s diner with burgers, etc. 566 Emerson St. Downtown Palo Alto at Emerson and Hamilton. $ (Family friendly)
+- The Creamery: The real name is the Peninsula Fountain, but everyone calls it the Creamery.
+A diner from the 40s with burgers, etc. 566 Emerson St. Downtown Palo Alto at Emerson and Hamilton. $ (Family friendly)

 - Mayfield Bakery: At Town & Country shopping center, near Stanford.
 855 El Camino Real.
 Palo Alto.
 Nice place to sit outside for lunch or dinner. $$.
 (Family friendly)

 - Calafia Café: Next to the Mayfield Bakery.
 855 El Camino Real. $$ Family-friendly.

 - Da Sichuan Bistro: Authentic Sichuan restaurant.
 If you really like real Chinese food, then you love food from Sichuan.
 Hao chi!
 3781 El Camino Real. $$

 - Siam Fine Thai Cuisine: Wonderful local Thai restaurant.
 The family is very nice.
 Good food.
 Family-friendly.
 3924 El Camino Real. $

 - Corner Bakery Cafe: For sandwich, etc., very causual, good food.
 3375 El Camino Real. $

 - Pho Vi Hoa: Great Vietnamese pho place.
 4546 El Camino Real.
 Family-friendly. $